ksyzzy/RecipeAdviser/README.md

 # RecipeAdviser
-:fork_and_knife: RecipeAdviser is a Flutter application which holds your dish recipes and advises you on what to eat based on your preferences for the following days
+RecipeAdviser is a Flutter application which holds your dish recipes and advises you on what to eat based on your preferences for the following days.
+The development hasn't started yet but will do so soon.